Planetary Hours Calculator for Today

 Hour of Mars

-Use it for: Intense exercise and competitive sports; Tackling difficult or overdue tasks; Surgery and medical procedures; Debates and firm negotiations.
+Use it for: Intense exercise and competitive sports; Tackling difficult or overdue tasks; Decisive technical or repair work; Debates and firm negotiations.
 Skip: Delicate negotiations requiring diplomacy; Romantic dates or reconciliation.
 Full guide →

 Hour of Mercury

-The hour of Mercury sharpens the mind and loosens the tongue.
-When Mercury rules the hour, the atmosphere favors communication, commerce, study, and any exchange of information.
-Mercury is the messenger; this hour is for writing, speaking, signing, and planning.
+The hour of Mercury is traditionally used for communication, commerce, study, and any exchange of information.
+Mercury is the messenger; this hour is often chosen for writing, speaking, signing, planning, and practical coordination.

 Hour of Jupiter

-Use it for: Job applications and career moves; Legal filings and court appearances; Travel planning and bookings; University enrollment and studying.
+Use it for: Job applications and career moves; Legal paperwork planning; Travel planning and bookings; University enrollment and studying.
 Skip: Cutting costs or penny-pinching; Tasks requiring restraint and limitation.
 Full guide →

 Hour of Venus